-- 2) At a lower $\omega{SD}(0-200)$, an increase of ξ_U leads the network into the WIN regime.
-In this case, the stochastic edges weights are similar to the weights of the deterministic edges; therefore, information helps the gossip traveler to find the optimal path in the network and decreases his θ_A only moderately. - 3) At higher a $\omega{SD}(300-)$, an increase of ξ_U leads the network from the NEUTRAL to the LOSE and then to the WIN regime.
-In the NEUTRAL and LOSE regimes, the nongossip traveler bypasses the stochastic edges; therefore, in this case obtaining information does not help the gossip traveler.
+2) At lower ω{SD} (0 - 200) increase of ξ_U leads the network into the "WIN" regime.
+In this case the stochastic edges weights is similar to the weights of the deterministic edges, therefore information helps the gossip traveler to find the optimal path in the network and decrease his θ_A only moderately.

+3) At higher ω{SD} (300-) an increase of ξ_U leads the network from the "NEUTRAL" to the "LOSE" and then to the "WIN" regime.
+In the "NEUTRAL" and "LOSE" regimes the non-gossip traveler bypass the stochastic edges, therefore in this case obtaining information doesn't help the gossip traveler.
 When $\xi_U > 0$, obtaining information actually increases the learning phase due to relatively large Δ{ξ} and thus there is an increase in the θ_A .
-Then, with the increase in ξ_U the nongossip traveler tries to travel through the stochastic edges, which leads to an increase in his path cost and a decrease in θ_A of the gossip traveler who bypasses the stochastic edge.
-The move from the LOSE to WIN regime is not due to the fact that the gossip traveler decreases his path cost.
-He actually increases it.
-However, the nongossip traveler increases his path cost even more due to the fact that now he does not bypass the stochastic edges. - 4) At higher ω{SD}(300-), with the increase in ω{SD} there is an increase in the size of the LOSE regime.
-The LOSE regime ends when the nongossip traveler decides to travel through the stochastic edges.
-This is happening when his ω{SE} reaches ≈ 200, which is the cost of bypassing the stochastic edges in this example. - 5) At higher $\omega{SD}(300-)$, in the LOSE regime, the value of θ_A increases with the increase in ξ_U and does not change with the increase in ω{SD} .
-This phenomenon is due to the parameter Δ{ξ} .
-At higher ξ_U there is a higher probability to paths that lead to the wrong direction. - 6) In the WIN regime, an increase in ω{SD} leads to a decrease in θ_A .
-In higher ω{SD} , the nongossip traveler travels through the stochastic edges that have increased weights; therefore, the gossip traveler can reduce his path cost to a larger extent. - 7) In the WIN regime, an increase in ξ_U leads to a decrease in θ_A.
+Then, with the increase in ξ_U the non-gossip traveler tries to travel through the stochastic edges which leads to increase in his path cost and decrease in θ_A of the gossip traveler that bypass the stochastic edge.
+The move from the "LOSE" to "WIN" regime is not due to the fact that the gossip traveler decreases his path cost, he actually increases it.
+However the non-gossip traveler increases his path cost even more due to the fact that now he doesn't bypass the stochastic edges.

+4) At higher ω{SD} (300-), with the increase in ω{SD} there is an increase in the size of the "LOSE" regime.
+The "LOSE" regime ends when the non-gossip traveler decides to travel through the stochastic edges.
+This is happening when his ω{SE} reaches ≈ 200 which is the cost of bypassing the stochastic edges in this example.
+5) At higher ω{SD} (300-), in the "LOSE" regime, the value of θ_A increases with the increase in ξ_U and doesn't change with the increase in ω{SD} .
+This phenomenon is due to the parameter Δ{ξ} , at higher ξ_U there is a higher probability to paths that lead to the "wrong" direction.

+6) In the "WIN" regime, an increase in ω{SD} leads to a decrease in θ_A .
+In higher ω{SD} the non-gossip traveler travels through the stochastic edges that have increased weights, therefore the gossip traveler can reduce his path cost to a larger extent.

+7) In the "WIN" regime, an increase in ξ_U leads to a decrease in θ_A .
 The change here is more moderate and is the result of two parameters.
-On the one hand, with the increase in ξ_U the difference between ω{SE} and ŵ_e is increased, which leads to an increase in the nongossip traveler's path cost and a decrease in θ_A.
-On the other hand, an increase of ξ_U leads to an increase in the learning phase, which leads to the opposite result of an increase in θ_A.
-The outcome of the two parameters is a total decrease in θ_A.
+On the one hand, with the increase in ξ_U the difference between ω{SE} and \hat{w}e is increased which leads to an increase in the nongossip traveler path cost and a decrease in θ_A .
+On the other hand, an increase of ξ_U leads to an increase in the learning phase which leads to the opposite result of an increase in θ_A .
+The outcome of the two parameters is a total decrease in θ_A .

 Fig. 10 illustrates that for this network configuration gossiping helps in more than half of the cases.
-In addition, the gain from gossiping is far greater, as much as a 50% reduction of the expected path cost, compared to the possible loss which is only up to 7%.
-However, the fact that one can lose from trying to obtain information dictates the need to understand gossip networks' behavior.
+In addition, the gain from gossiping is far greater, as much as 50% reduction of the expected path cost, compare to the possible loss which is only up to 7%.
+However, the fact that one can lose from trying to obtain information dictates the need to understand gossip networks behavior.